This is the multi-page printable view of this section. Click here to print.

 Automatically analyzes projects in various languages such as Java, Python, Node.js, and Go, and generates an SBOM in CycloneDX format.

-Analyzes Docker images, file systems, and binary files to identify both OS packages and application libraries.
+Analyzes built container images and build artifacts that include package manager metadata to identify both OS packages and application libraries.
 Supports CycloneDX and SPDX formats.

 Trivy (container image analysis)